Your group is flummoxed until a buddy makes a suggestion: “Why don’t we play Pickleball?”

 While high-end paddles can run up to the range of $150, there are much cheaper options for beginners.

 No, the ball you play with is not made up of pickles or any other dill-related material.
 The name comes from a reference to rowing or fishing boats, in which the final boat that returns consists of whatever crew was leftover to row.
 This “make do with what you’ve got” ethos underlies the origin of the sport, a strange amalgamation of whatever equipment the families had lying around.

 There is an apocryphal story that the sport was named after the family dog, Pickles, who liked to chase the balls.
 This is actually a reversal of the true origins, though, as the family adopted that dog after the game was invented and named the pet for the game.

 How popular is Pickleball?

-The most recent data is from 2014 when SFIA found that there were a total of 2.815 million US players of Pickleball.
-Breaking down those numbers further, there were 1.57 causal players and 930 thousand core players.
+In 2014 the SFIA found that there were a total of 2.815 million US players.
+Breaking down those numbers further, there were 1.57 casual players and 930 thousand core players.
 Those numbers represented a 1.8% rate of growth from the previous year, which is what earned it the reputation of being one of the fastest growing sports in America.

-Just for contrast, SFIA (formerly Sporting Goods Manufacturers Association) found in 2012 that basketball was the most popular sport in America with 26.3 participants.
-Considering how massive basketball is in America (and the world), it’s impressive that Pickleball would achieve 1/10th of its numbers.
+Just for contrast, SFIA (formerly Sporting Goods Manufacturers Association) found in 2012 that the most popular sport in America was basketball with 26.3 participants.
+Considering how massive basketball is in America (and the world), it’s impressive that pickleball would achieve 1/10th of its numbers.